 A website isn’t the kind of project that’s finished once you’ve launched it.
 To make and keep a site successful, it’s important to keep working on it and optimize it from a technical as well as a content standpoint.
 However, it’s not always easy to know what you should or shouldn’t change.
 Is that call to action too small?
 Is that one image inviting enough?
 And what about the title of that one sub-section?

 While there’s nothing stopping you from coming to conclusions and making those decisions on your own, the right data will make sure that you’re improving your site instead of making it worse.
-To get this data, you need to do A/B Testing.
-So what is A/B testing?
-It entails showing two different versions of an element (be it a button, an image or even a whole page) to different users over a period of time and then checking which version led more users to take the desired action, i.e. convert.
+To get this data, you need to do A/B testing for your web pages, landing pages or any elements you want.

 Step 1: Analyzing data and detecting an issue

 In order to make the decision to do A/B Testing, you need to know that there’s an issue to begin with.
 To find out, you need to consistently be reviewing your website data, meaning event and goal performance (e.g. goal completions, goal conversion rate, event category, event actions, event labels, event value), page performance (sessions, pageview, bounce rate, exit rates, time on page, etc.) and/or traffic source performance (direct, organic search, paid search, social, referral, etc.).
 Doing that, you can find out which pages are not performing well and where conversions could be improved.

-Coming up with a testing idea and action plans
+Step 2: Coming up with a testing idea and action plans

 The testing idea is the new version of content or design that you thing may perform better than the current one.
 As a rule, you should create a hypothesis for your A/B test.
 This is an idea about what you need to test and why, and what improvements you’ll see after you make any changes.
 If you base your test on this hypothesis, you can decide on what your test will entail and what success or failure would look like.
 This step is where you make sure that your test is sound and based on data, not just on guesswork.